BIOL 10700: Human Genetics

 Ex: Cystic Fibrosis AND genetic screening

 Try different combinations of these keywords as you search for information.
-Keep in mind you will need to narrow your search specifing geographic region and each region maybe refered to differently (United States, America, North America) .
+Keep in mind you will need to narrow your search specifing geographic region and each region maybe refered to differently ( Ex: United States, America, North America OR England, United Kingdom) .
 Check the Subject Headings/descriptors for individual articles in your searches and repeat your search using these terms.
-Please note subject headings are not consistent across databases.
+Please note Subject Headings are not consistent across databases.

-Listed below are some (not all !) of the keywords related to various topics related to human egentics .
+Listed below are some (not all !) of the keywords related to various topics related to Human Gentics .
 Use them to develop your own list!

 Genetic counseling AND pregnancy